api-platform/docs/admin/schema.org.md

 # Using the Schema.org Vocabulary

-API Platform Admin has native support for the popular the [Schema.org](https://schema.org) vocabulary.
+API Platform Admin has native support for the popular [Schema.org](https://schema.org) vocabulary.

 > Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.